-A measurable leg length difference can have negative effects on the lower back, sacroiliac joint, hips, knees, lower legs, or feet.
-These problems are often the result of the body compensating for the leg-length difference.
-These effects are often even further exacerbated during physical activities like running, where proper balance and alignment are critical to performance.
+A measurable leg-length difference can have negative effects on the lower back, sacroiliac joint, hips, knees, lower leg, or feet, often a result of the body compensating for the leg-length difference.
+These effects are often further exacerbated during physical activities that involve running, where proper alignment and balance are critical to performance.
+A relatively firm, incompressible

-For sports and every day use select a Firmer Heel Lift or Less Compressible Heel Wedge.
-These firm Heel Lifts will not compress or cause additional foot motion in the shoe.
-Softer heel wedges and lifts are not recommended in this instance as they can result in loss of control or stability and lead to sprains or falls.
+is required.
+The lift should not compress or cause additional foot motion in the shoe.
+Soft lifts are not recommended as they can easily result in loss of control and stability at the ankle, leading to sprains or falls.

-Correction or adjustment of leg length can also assist in therapy after a stroke, hip or knee surgery, fractures, amputations or ankle equinus.
+Correction or adjustment of leg length can also assist in therapy after amputation, stroke, hip or knee replacement, fractures, or ankle equinus.
+Firm, adjustable heel lifts

-Firm, Adjustable Heel Lifts are ideal in these situations as they allow for quick and easy height adjustments.
-Adjustable Heel lifts placed in the shoe on the affected side can help correct discrepancy.
-Heel Lifts placed in the shoe on the unaffected side are well suited to help with foot clearance during the swing-through phase of gait.
+are ideal, allowing quick, easy, toolfree adjustments.
+Lifts placed in the shoe on the affected side can help correct a discrepancy.
+Lifts placed in the shoe on the unaffected side can help with foot clearance during the swing-through phase of gait.

-In these treatment situations the goal is to decrease strain and stress on the Achilles tendon and calf.
-Heel Lifts should always be used in both shoes to maintain balance and alignment and to avoid any knee, hip, or back pain.
+The goal here is to decrease strain and stress on the Achilles tendon and calf musculature.
+Lifts should always be used in both shoes to maintain balance and alignment and to avoid knee, hip, or back pain.
+Adjustable heel lifts